 Brands are no strangers to using social media.
 From Facebook to Instagram, social media platforms are great places to target audiences and assist in your brand building.
 But, for your brand to get the most from social media, it needs to keep up with the latest big trends.

-Not many brands have ventured onto TikTok just yet; however, to get one step ahead of the competition, you should consider adding to your social media arsenal.
-Once you get to know the app and exactly what you can do with it, you will find that it’s a great help with brand building.
+Not many brands have ventured onto TikTok just yet.
+However, to get one step ahead of the competition, you should consider adding it to your social media arsenal.
+Once you get to know the app and exactly what you can do with it, you’ll find that it’s a great help with brand building.

 What is TikTok?

-As the user base of TikTok is younger than Instagram, there’s also a distinct difference in the content on both platforms.
-On TikTok, the aim of most users is to go viral, so expect hilarious, meme-driven videos that are created to grab people’s attention.
-Once a user has uploaded their video, they can then add various filters as well as adding tracks from a huge music library.
+Finally, as the user base of TikTok is on average younger than Instagram, there’s also a distinct difference in each platforms’ content.
+On TikTok, the aim of most users is to go viral — so expect hilarious, meme-driven videos that are created to grab people’s attention.
+Once a user has uploaded their video, they can also add various filters as well as tracks from a huge music library.